tpcarman/As-Built-Report/Reports/vSphere/README.md

 | Cluster | EVCEnabled | true / false | Highlights vSphere Clusters which do not have Enhanced vMotion Compatibility (EVC) enabled | ![Warning](https://placehold.it/15/FFE860/000000?text=+) vSphere EVC disabled
 | Cluster | VUMCompliance | true / false | Highlights vSphere Clusters which do not comply with VMware Update Manager baselines | ![Warning](https://placehold.it/15/FFE860/000000?text=+) Unknown ![Critical](https://placehold.it/15/FFB38F/000000?text=+)  Not Compliant

-#### VMHost
+### VMHost
-This schema is used to configure health checks for vSphere Hosts.
+This sub-schema is used to configure health checks for vSphere Hosts.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |